jerhon/honlsoft-notes/docs/Kubernetes/Minikube.md

 `IfNotPresent` will only try to download the image if it doesn't exist.
 `Never` would never pull the image.

+## Context

+The kubectl context for local access to the cluster is `minikube`

 ## Accessing Pods

 ### Port Forward